Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

   ## Electrode

-The electrode selected for this project were the [2 mg/cm² Platinum Black - Carbon Cloth Electrode (W1S1011)](https://www.fuelcellstore.com/carbon-cloth-2-ptb-gas-diffusion-electrode-w1s1011?search=11060067) from the [Fuel Cell store](www.fuelcellstore.com).
+The electrode selected for this project was the [2 mg/cm² Platinum Black - Carbon Cloth Electrode (W1S1011)](https://www.fuelcellstore.com/carbon-cloth-2-ptb-gas-diffusion-electrode-w1s1011?search=11060067) from the [Fuel Cell store](www.fuelcellstore.com).
 They were cut in 30mm X 30mm using a utility knife.

-**Note and recommandation:** A high platinum loading of 2 mg/cm² was selected aiming for high performances.
-This choice inflates the cost of the stack by a lot and a lower platinum loading (0.5 mg/cm² for example) could be used to reduce the testing and developpemement cost.
-Also note that the carbon clothe electrode, which was selected for being easier to work with compared to carbon paper electrode, are better suited at high humidity level [(Wang, 2007)](https://doi.org/10.1016/j.electacta.2006.11.012).
+**Note and recommendation:** A high platinum loading of 2 mg/cm² was selected aiming for high performance.
+This choice inflates the cost of the stack by a lot and a lower platinum loading (0.5 mg/cm² for example) could be used to reduce the testing and development cost.
+Also note that the carbon cloth electrode, which was selected for being easier to work with compared to carbon paper electrode, is better suited at high humidity level [(Wang, 2007)](https://doi.org/10.1016/j.electacta.2006.11.012).

   ## Hot press
-To make each MEA, the precut membrane is hot pressed between to precut electrode.
+To make each MEA, the precut membrane is hot pressed between two precut electrodes.
 The heated press used in this project is a *5 Ton Portable Hydraulic Heat Press Machine 2.3 x 4.7 Inch*.

 <img width="156" alt="image" src="https://github.com/user-attachments/assets/18015150-ff39-41fa-bc1a-4f7113b10202" />

-For each MEA, a printed template and some tape were used to aligned the electrode to the membrane.
+For each MEA, a printed template and some tape were used to align the electrode to the membrane.
 The membrane was left on its plastic protective film during the pressing but the bottom electrode was inserted between the membrane and the film by lifting the corner with some tweezers (beware not to scratch the membrane).
 Note that the platinum coating of the electrodes must face the membrane.

 Each MEA was hot pressed at 66 kg/cm², 97°C for 3.56 minutes to optimize the stack's performances [(Okur, 2013)](https://doi.org/https://doi.org/10.1016/j.energy.2013.05.001).
-The pressure was set suspending a weight on the press lever (acounting for the hydraulic mecanical advantage) and considering the area of the electrodes only (9 cm²).
+The pressure was set suspending a weight on the press lever (accounting for the hydraulic mechanical advantage) and considering the area of the electrodes only (9 cm²).

 # Graphite flow plates
 The flow plates (bipolar plates), were made of 0.125" thick [Fully Resin Impregnated Graphite Plates](https://www.fuelcellstore.com/impervious-bipolar-graphite-plates).
   ## Machining
-  Each Plate were manufacture using a small benchtop CNC router (_Genmitsu CNC 3018-PRO_) with a 1/32" endmill.
+  Each Plate were manufactured using a small benchtop CNC router (_Genmitsu CNC 3018-PRO_) with a 1/32" endmill.

 **Note:**
 * Machining graphite produces a very fine dust.
 This should be done in a well ventilated area with appropriate respirators.
 A shop-vac was used to further control the produced dust.

   ## Flow field design and geometry
     Multiple flow fields geometry were tried and the ones producing the most power were selected.
-However, it should be noted that their was a high degree of uncertainty on the results so this process should be done again in the future.
+However, it should be noted that there was a high degree of uncertainty on the results so this process should be done again in the future.
     ### Hydrogen side (anode)
   Among others, the following flow fields were tried on the anode side: